heikadog/zml/zml.md

 1. c0smicprotogen (@c0smicprotogen.bsky.social) is an open zoophile.
 1. Thera (@thera.pw/@thera666.bsky.social/@therah.bsky.social) is an open zoophile.
 On November 8th, 2023, she posted feral NSFW art of Heika's fursona made to look like a zoophile as a "thanks" for creating the Zoophile Mute List, which is sexual harassment: (<https://archive.today/0YoYQ>).
 She also alleged that Heika was a "closeted bestialist" because they use IRL pictures of huskies to represent themselves online: (<https://archive.today/U4lnn>).
 And in response to Heika saying she shouldn't use her trauma to say "furries _are_ zoophiles," and, if anything, that's why zoophiles are dangerous, she sent Heika Telegram messages where she said Heika was "targeting" her, when she harassed them for listing her: (<https://archive.today/uDD4F>). _[Thera's Bluesky accounts have since been deleted, but we've decided to keep this entry in the document since this context is important to events related to the mute list and Laelaps.]_
 1. Majin The Panth (@majinpanther.bsky.social) is an open zoophile.
 1. CalonFox (@calonfox.bsky.social) is an open zoophile.
-Though they don't say it on Bluesky, they've referred to zoophiles a colloquial "we" on Twitter: (<https://archive.today/JAIux>), and they follow open zoophiles.
+While they don't say it on Bluesky, they've referred to zoophiles a colloquial "we" on Twitter: (<https://archive.today/JAIux>), and they follow open zoophiles.
 1. Enu (@enulxaw.bsky.social) is an open zoophile.
 1. Kairo (@kairokitten.bsky.social) is an open zoophile.
 1. Cloud fox (@cloudfox12.bsky.social) is an open zoophile.